 In 2013, PWS filed provisional and non-provisional patent applications in the name and for the benefit of SEER arising out of and related to its waste disposal technology involving a pyrolitic first phase and a "cold plasma" second phase system referred to as "plasma light," or CoronaLuxTM technology.
 In October 2014 SEER was issued patent No. 8,870,735 for this CoronaLuxTM technology.
 In 2014, PWS filed a provisional patent related to destruction of volatile organic compounds.
 A pyrolytic process is basically the decomposition of any material at elevated temperatures in a very low oxygen-containing atmosphere, as compared to conventional incineration or pyrolysis processes.
-PWS is not dependent upon this patent for its business development, although the issuance of the patent would give PWS a competitive advantage.
+In July 2016 SEER was issued patent No. 9,393,519 for this CoronaLuxTM technology.
+The patents will expire in 2033.